 Harvesting and storing forage at the proper moisture concentration is essential to producing a high-quality product.
-Ideally, hay forage should have a moisture concentration between 15 percent and 18 percent during baling.
-Hay baled at higher moisture levels is subject to heat damage, dry-matter loss, mold spoilage, and hay fires.
-See Hay Fire Prevention and Control, Virginia Cooperative Extension publication 442-105, for more information on hay fires.
-Protein and total digestible nutrient losses are increased for hay baled at lower moisture levels.
-Baling at the proper moisture level is critical to making quality hay, especially for larger bales (round and square) since moisture and heat dissipate more slowly in comparison to smaller bales.
+Ideally, hay should have a moisture concentration between 15 percent and 18 percent during baling.
+Forage baled at higher moisture levels is subject to heat damage, dry-matter loss, mold spoilage, and hay fires if not wrapped.
+Protein and total digestible nutrient losses are increased for hay baled at low (<15%) moisture levels.
+Baling at the proper moisture level is critical to making quality hay, especially for larger bales (round and square), since moisture and heat dissipate more slowly in comparison to smaller bales.

 Accurately measuring forage moisture concentration requires that the forage be oven-dried under controlled conditions.
 This is a time consuming process that is usually performed in the laboratory.
 However, good estimates of forage moisture concentration can be made quickly and easily on the farm using the methods discussed in this publication.